huooong/Genome-Assembly-and-QC/README.md

 # Genome Assembly and Analysis of Soil Bacteria

-This repository contains the data processing workflow used in our 7th semester project titled 'Identification of Next Generation Antibiotics with Genome Mining', focused on characterizing soil-derived bacterial isolates and exploring their potential for antibiotic production.
+This repository contains the data processing workflow used in our 7th semester project titled 'Identification of Next Generation Antibiotics using Genome Mining Tools', focused on characterizing soil-derived bacterial isolates and exploring their potential for antibiotic production.

 ---